That letter was actually the first out of many, not that Tony would ever know about it.

 He shook his head.

 —and sometimes, when I look out the window, I expect to see the hedge of trees surrounding the compound.
 Everything is green here too, but it's different.
-Early in the morning there's a thick fog that shrouds it all like a mantle, concealing it from view.
+Every morning there's a thick fog that shrouds it all like a mantle, concealing it from view.
 I should find it peaceful, being kept from the world like this.

 There was this one time I gave you a call, I don't know if you remember.
 I had just gotten back from a mission and I was bone-tired.
 I must have looked funny, clumps of something gooey in my hair, dirt everywhere.
 I almost went into your lab for a moment, forgetting you weren’t there anymore.
 You would have probably told me to take a shower first, anyway.